Jennifer Ward-Lealand: Biography

-Jennifer Ward-Lealand is fluent in te reo the language of New Zealand's indigenous Māori people.
+Since 2008, Jennifer Ward-Lealand has been a student in te reo the language of New Zealand's indigenous Māori people.
 Ward-Lealand, who herself is not Māori, started learning the language after not being able to respond to a traditional mihi, or welcome speech.
-She has directed Aroha Awaru's scripts, such as Exclusive in 2020.
-2021 led to a new challenge through collaboration with Awaru and the producer Peata Melbourne.
-Ward-Lealand took on screen direction of the short film Disrupt about P addiction in Aotearoa, ending with a message of hope and redemption.
+She has directed Aroha Awarau's scripts, such as Exclusive in 2020.
+2021 led to a new challenge through collaboration with Awarau and the producer Peata Melbourne.
+Ward-Lealand took on screen direction of the short film Disrupt about drug addiction in Aotearoa, ending with a message of hope and redemption.
+In 2023 she was appointed by Minister Willy Jackson to the board of Te Taura Whiri i Te Reo Māori - The Māori Language Commission for a three-year term.

 Filmography

 Stage performances

-Gifted the title, Te Atamira (The Stage), Jennifer Ward-Lealand has been involved in over 120 performances.
-Refer to her web-site for student and devised work, play readings, workshops and guest appearances.
+Gifted the title Te Atamira (The Stage), Jennifer Ward-Lealand has been involved in over 120 performances.
+Refer to her website for student and devised work, play readings, workshops and guest appearances.